woshidandan/Prompt-DeT/README.md

 ## Prompt-DeT
 we propose the Prompt-Guided Delegate Transformer (Prompt-DeT).
 Firstly, it employs the proposed Aes-Adapter and contrastive learning to align attribute-related features with CLIP’s vast knowledge.
 Guided by our explainable attribute-aware prompts, it extracts attribute-related features to adapt to downstream tasks, and enhances the understanding of diverse aesthetic attributes.
 Secondly, Prompt-DeT simulates human behavior in color space segmentation and adaptively assigns different attention weights based on color importance.
-This approach further extracts explainable features to express the color information.
-The weight can be downloaded from: [Prompt-DeT_Weights](https://drive.google.com/drive/folders/1E7aOnGsvu1ogk-pDmEu4V9DFFq_XJcZI).
+This approach further extracts explainable features to express the color information. `The weight can be downloaded from: [Prompt-DeT_Weights](https://drive.google.com/drive/folders/1E7aOnGsvu1ogk-pDmEu4V9DFFq_XJcZI).'

 <div align="center">
 <img src="https://github.com/user-attachments/assets/61265d61-48f0-417d-8e1b-f3a04fbe9cf5" alt="Image text" width="700px" />